 And here’s a flow-chart summary:

-We are not going to address the exit opportunities and hours/lifestyle in each level because PE is usually the end goal, and the hours don’t necessarily change that much as you move up – expect 60-70 per week at smaller firms and 80+ at mega-funds.
+We are not going to address the exit opportunities and hours/lifestyle for each level because PE is usually the end goal, and the hours don’t necessarily change much as you move up – expect 60-70 per week at smaller firms and 80+ at mega-funds.